The Values Challenge For Schools

 Why are values so important to schools?

-The evidence shows that when organisations have strong values embedded in their culture they perform better and have higher levels of stakeholder engagement and satisfaction.
+The evidence shows that when an organisation has strong values embedded in its culture it performs better and has higher levels of stakeholder engagement and satisfaction.
 There is also ample evidence that schools with strong values practised on a “whole school” basis by the staff and students, forming an integral part of the academic and extra-curricular life of the school, perform better both academically and in terms of students’ personal development and motivation.

-Please download the WVD 2021 Values Guide for Schools if you want to find out more about what values are, why they are important to schools, and how to choose your values if you haven’t done so already.
+Please download our Values Guide for Schools from this page if you want to find out more about what values are, why they are important to schools, and how to choose your values if you haven’t done so already.

 What is the values gap and how to address it?